sarangnayak/Digital-Clock/README.md

 2. Open index.html in your browser
 3. (Optional) Modify styles or add features
 4. Deploy via GitHub Pages or your preferred host
+---
+🧩 Customization Ideas
+	•	Add AM / PM toggle or switch between 12h/24h
+	•	Show date & day of week
+	•	Add themes (dark / light)
+	•	Add animations for transitions (CSS or JS)
+	•	Add alarm / timer functionality

+⸻

+🤝 Contributing

+Contributions are welcome!
+	•	Fork the repo
+	•	Make your changes in a feature branch
+	•	Open a Pull Request

+⸻

+📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+⸻

+👤 Author

+Sarang Nayak
+🔗 GitHub
+🌐 Portfolio

+⸻

+⭐ Star this repo if you find it useful!